-Wha /hat we will do When How we will measure success Aim Actions 2a.
-Annual standardised health and fitness checks ("MOTs") which provide feedback and advice on general health and can signpost to local programmes to address health issues.
-These could be facilitated through trusted local organisations and services such as healthy living centres or through GP practices and community pharmacies.
-Develop and pilot: Year 1 Review and roll out: Years 2-3 Number of health checks Measure increased uptake of support services / programmes
+What we will do When How we will measure success Aims Actions 2a.
+By 2025 establish a programme for annual standardised health and fitness checks (MOT's) for people aged 50+ years Provide feedback and advice on general health, signpost to local programmes to address health issues.
+Explore facilitation through trusted local organisations and services e.g. GP Practices, Community Pharmacy and Healthy Living Centres.
+Develop and pilot: Year 1 Review and roll out: Years 2-3 Number of health checks Measure increased uptake of support services / programmes Evaluate to access feedback from participants and impact

 2b.
-Identify the barriers to accessing GPs and other health services for those who are the most vulnerable or in need of more support Research/ mapping of issue: Year 1 Co-design and piloting of solutions: year 2 Review and roll out: year 3 Research/scoping study Co-design group Number of initiatives / approaches developed to pilot local solutions with key partners 2c.
-Prevent or reduce the risk of health issues in older age by developing campaigns as needed, which encourage persons to be more active and to look after their emotional and physical health.
+Research and explore solutions to identify barriers to access GP's and other health services for those who are most vulnerable or need support by 2025.
+Conduct research and collaborate with relevant organisations and communities to gather data and insights on the identified barriers and aims to address the challenges faced in accessing essential health services, including persons aged 85 years and over.
+Research/ mapping of issue: Year 1 Co-design and piloting of solutions: year 2 Review and roll out: year 3 Research/scoping study Co-design group Number of initiatives / approaches developed to pilot local solutions with key partners 2c.
+By 2024 develop campaigns that specifically target older adults, encouraging them to be more active and take care of their emotional and physical health and well-being to prevent or reduce risk of health issues.
 This should include: • promotion of the Take 5 Steps to Wellbeing model • co-design of health promotion messages for this age group • promoting opportunities to help people to remain or become active such as walking groups, classes in community centres and low impact exercise (refer to asset map at 1a) Develop campaigns and core messages: year 2 Promotion: years 2-3 Scope existing campaigns and develop a communications plan Measure increased physical activity levels Measure increased uptake of support services / programmes 2d.
-Endeavour to address the needs of the 30 per cent of older people who do not consider themselves to be in good health and identify range of support available.
-This should include: • identifying the primary health concerns of the 30 % of older people who do not consider their health to be good • provide information regarding empowerment of self-help and self-care • mapping and promoting the services and supports which currently exist (refer to asset map at 1a) • addressing gaps where appropriate Research / scoping to identify need: Year 2 Identify and address any gaps in provision and information to support needs: year 3 Research/scoping study Measure number of people benefiting 2e.
-Provide access to opportunities for older people to improve their physical and emotional health and wellbeing through activities and services within community, leisure, learning, arts, and cultural settings. • Endeavour to improve the health and wellbeing of citizens in both urban and rural areas. • Increase awareness of programmes and services. • Encourage greater levels of participation and engagement. • provide information regarding empowerment of self-help and self-care. • mapping and promoting the services and supports which currently exist (refer to asset map at 1a) Research/ mapping, Scope need, demand, audience, content, etc.: Year 1 Year 2: Roll out Year 3: Review Number of initiatives / approaches developed Number of people benefiting
+By 2025 endeavour to address the needs of older people (30% from DCSDC baseline) who consider themselves to not be in good health by offering a range of support.
+This should include: • identifying the primary health concerns of the 30% of older people within DCSDC who do not consider their health to be good (Baseline Survey 2021), including persons aged 85 years and over. • provide information regarding empowerment of self-help and self-care • mapping and promoting the services and supports which currently exist (refer to asset map at 1a) • addressing gaps where appropriate Research / scoping to identify need: Year 2 Identify and address any gaps in provision and information to support needs: year 3 Research/scoping study Measure number of people benefiting 2e.
+By 2024 increase access to opportunities for older people to improve their physical and emotional health and wellbeing through activities and services within community, leisure, learning, arts, and cultural settings, including persons aged 85 years and over. • Endeavour to improve the health and wellbeing of citizens in both urban and rural areas. • Increase awareness of programmes and services. • Encourage greater levels of participation and engagement. • provide information regarding empowerment of self-help and self-care. • mapping and promoting the services and supports which currently exist (refer to asset map at 1a) Research/ mapping, Scope need, demand, audience, content, etc.: Year 1 Year 2: Roll out Year 3: Review Number of initiatives / approaches developed Number of people benefiting